zacw-243L/JPTT-NYP-SMART-Water-meter-POC/README.md

 ## Things that have been done
    1. Kerlink WirnetTM iFemtoCell-evolution LoRaWAN® Indoor Gateway for the Internet of Things has been upgraded to KerOS 6.
       ### How to login to the Kerlink LoRaWAN® Indoor Gateway using the WebUI

       1. Web interface can be reached using gateway hostname or from a local fixed IP address.
-      2. Wirnet™ gateways hostnames are deduced from their board ID, with `XXXXXX` replaced by the six hexadecimal digits from the serial number (Board_ID or EUI):\
+      2. Wirnet™ gateways hostnames are deduced from their board ID, with `XXXXXX` replaced by the six hexadecimal digits from the serial number (Board_ID or EUI):<br>

       | Gateway model                   | URL template                      |
       |---------------------------------|------------------------------------|